CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### Spawn nested chunks based on overmap neighbors with "place_nested"

-Place_nested allows for conditional spawning of chunks based on the `"id"`s and/or flags of their overmap neighbors, the joins that were used in placing a mutable overmap special or the maps' predecessors.
+Place_nested allows for limited conditional spawning of chunks based on the `"id"`s of their overmap neighbors and the joins that were used in placing a mutable overmap special.
 This is useful for creating smoother transitions between biome types or to dynamically create walls at the edges of a mutable structure.

 | Field              | Description
 | ---                | ---
 | chunks/else_chunks | (required, string) the nested_mapgen_id of the chunk that will be conditionally placed.
 Chunks are placed if the specified neighbor matches, and "else_chunks" otherwise.
 | x and y            | (required, int) the cardinal position in which the chunk will be placed.
 | neighbors          | (optional) Any of the neighboring overmaps that should be checked before placing the chunk.
 Each direction is associated with a list of overmap `"id"` substrings.
-See [JSON_INFO.md](JSON_INFO.md#Starting-locations) "terrain" section to do more advanced searches, note this field defaults to CONTAINS not TYPE.
 | joins              | (optional) Any mutable overmap special joins that should be checked before placing the chunk.
 Each direction is associated with a list of join `"id"` strings.
-| flags              | (optional) Any overmap terrain flags that should be checked before placing the chunk.
-Each direction is associated with a list of `oter_flags` flags.
-| flags_any          | (optional) Identical to flags except only requires a single direction to pass.
-Useful to check if there's at least one of a flag in cardinal or orthoganal directions etc.
-| predecessors       | (optional) Any of the maps' predecessors that should be checked before placing the chunk.
-Only useful if using fallback_predecessor_mapgen.

 The adjacent overmaps which can be checked in this manner are: